 The internet, whether accessed from a computer, mobile phone or other digital device, has become embedded within modern family life.
 It is used to buy and sell goods, online banking, finding information and socialising.
 It can also have a darker side with cyber crime, inappropriate material and illegal activity taking place online effecting both adults and children.
 E-Safety is concerned with the safeguarding of young people in the “digital” world and ensuring they feel safe when accessing new technology.
-This section outlines how the Academy ensures you are safe when using the internet both in the Academy and for out of hours learning, and also includes links to other information and websites about E-Safety.
+This section outlines how the school ensures you are safe when using the internet both in the school and for out of hours learning, and also includes links to other information and websites about E-Safety.

 Internet Acceptable User Policy

 In year 7, you are issued with an internet Acceptable User Policy.
 This outlines the schools conditions of internet use.
 Yourself and your parents/carers are required to read, sign and return the policy to say that you agree with the conditions of internet use.